gofynd/fdk-client-golang/documentation/APPLICATION.md

 Success.
 Returns a JSON object containing all the data loaders injected in the application.
-Check the example shown below or refer `DataLoaderSchema` for more details.
+Check the example shown below or refer `DataLoadersSchema` for more details.

-Schema: `DataLoaderSchema`
+Schema: `DataLoadersSchema`